Gauge invariance, correlated fermions, and photon mass in 2+1 dimensions: Conclusions

-The exact solution of the model presented in this paper provides a reliable starting point to explore the physics of 2D correlated fermion systems.
-If the gauge field in this model is to be interpreted as a physical electromagnetic field, one should extend it to three dimensions.
-Furthermore, if the model is to describe correlated fermions in real materials, one should introduce spin degrees of freedom, and investigate if the gapped fermions affect the ones in the nodal regions.
-Exactly solvable extensions of our model addressing these remarks will be presented elsewhere.
+We regard the model in the present paper as a prototype, rather than a candidate for a realistic model of the cuprates: If the gauge field in this model is to be interpreted as a physical electromagnetic field, one should extend it to three dimensions.
+If the model is to describe correlated fermions in real materials, one should introduce additional spin degrees of freedom.
+Exactly solvable extensions of our model addressing these remarks exist; we plan to present and study them elsewhere.